exonum/exonum-doc/src/architecture/serialization.md

   Long signed number stored in little endian.
 Size: 8 bytes.

 - `bool`
   `0x01` for true, `0x00` for false.
-Trying to represent other values as `bool` leads to undefined behavior.
+A message with other value stored in place of `bool` will not pass validation.
 Size: 1 byte.

 #### Segment fields